person12306464/More-Shaders-For-Bloxshade/README.md

 Ray traced reflections, for free.

-FGFXLargeScalePerceptualObscuranceIrradiance.fx (By Alex Tuduran, patched by Person123) Adds Large scale perceptual Obscurance irradiance, ok i'm not sure what this does exactly but it looks cool right?
+FGFXLargeScalePerceptualObscuranceIrradiance.fx (By Alex Tuduran, patched by Person123) Adds large scale perceptual obscurance irradiance, ok I'm not exactly sure what this does but it's cool right?

-Volumetric Fog V2.0.fx (By NiceGuy, patched by Person123) Adds some kind of fake volumetric fog by blurring the background and blending it and doing a bunch of other things, it looks really cool actually
+Volumetric Fog V2.0.fx (By NiceGuy, patched by Person123) Adds some kind of fake volumetric fog by blurring the background and blending it and doing a bunch of other things, it looks really cool actually.

+AtmosphericDensity.fx (By TreyM, patched by Sync)
+Good fog shader, only "Exact Fog Color" works correctly in Ansel, very broken in general but pair it with Volumetric Fog V2 and you got some good fog.
+If this shader worked fully correctly it would've been a replacment for Volumetric Fog V2 but it's more of a replacment for AdaptiveFog in Ansel.

+RealLongExposure.fx (By SirCobra)
+Long Exposure shader, toggle the UI option on and it will blend the frames together for the defined amount of time.

-DiffuseGlow (By Ioxa)
+DiffuseGlow.fx (By Ioxa)
-I can't really explain this one, just try it yourself, it's cool
+I can't really explain this one, just try it yourself, it's cool.
 ```